Sauer & Sohn: Sauer & Sohn in West Germany

 In 1951, Rolf-Dietrich Sauer sold the rights of the name and trademark and formed a new enterprise with a partner in the FGR.
 First in Düsseldorf, and in 1952 the company was reestablished in Eckernförde, Schleswig-Holstein as J. P. Sauer & Sohn.
 Experienced workers from Suhl had joined, and the production of hunting firearms, and later pistols, was begun the same year.
 Export markets were a.o.
 Scandinavia and the US, Brasil and Pakistan.
 The company grew bigger soon, and employed over 400 people by the mid-1960s.
-In 1966 the Kompressorenfabrik Wilhelm Poppe in Kiel is taking over 'J. P. Sauer & Sohn'.
+In 1966 the Kompressorenfabrik Wilhelm Poppe in Kiel took over 'J. P. Sauer & Sohn'.
 In 1968 'Wilhelm Poppe' merged with other companies into J. P. Sauer & Sohn Maschinenbau GmbH, mechanical engineering becoming a main branch of business.
 An independent company Sauer Getriebe KG is established in 1969 in Neumünster.

 In 1972 Rolf-Dietrich Sauer died.
 In 1975 'Sauer Getriebe' took over plants in Aachen and Kiel from 'Sauer Maschinenbau', and in 1976 the 'J. P. Sauer & Sohn Maschinenbau' sold their hunting arms business in Eckernförde to the Schweizerische Industrie Gesellschaft (SIG), a company which had developed firearms from the 1860s onwards.

 Sauer as Part of SIG

 Swiss law of neutrality limits the ability of firearms manufacturers to export.
-Companies which wish to do so may be using a foreign partner.
+Companies which wish to do so may by using a foreign partner.
 These restrictions prevented 'SIG' from exploiting a new design concept they had developed.
 The design resulted from the creation at that time of a new form of industrial production equipment, known as the "Automatic Screw Machine", which was introduced by the company.
 While 'SIG' had produced a very high quality handgun in their P210 model, it was also expensive to manufacture, required machining operations at high levels of precision.
 This produced a firearm that was known for its accuracy, but too expensive to be sold to a wider market.

 Spurred by the necessity to partner with a foreign company in order to profit from their production machinery and the items it could produce 'SIG' chose the German firm of 'J. P. Sauer & Sohn'.
 In joining they also combined their expertise in firearms design.
 As a result, the SIG Sauer GmbH (Eckernförde) as small arms business was founded, the SAN SIG Arms AG (Neuhausen) as manufacturer being kept (later renamed to Swiss Arms AG), and the SIG Sauer branch and brand name created.
 The declared goal was to expand market share and to be of international relevance in the small arms industry.

 In 1985 the company SIGARMS, Inc. was established (in Virginia), to import and distribute firearms into the US market (later renamed to SIG Sauer, Inc.).